You still have the option to report an incident or injury over the phone with a claims advisor if you would like to do so.

 - the injured worker’s personal information

-This information will begin to give us an understanding of the injury and determine the best level and type of care for the injured worker.
+This information gives us an initial understanding of the injury to determine the best level and type of care for the injured worker.